WordPress/WordPress-Documentation-Style-Guide/docs/6-linking/link-text.md

 - The exact text of the title, heading, or subheading you're linking to.
 For additional information about capitalizing such references, see [Capitalization in references to titles and headings]().
 - A description of the linked document or page, with standard text capitalization.

+For additional information about link text, see [Cross-references]().

 ## General guidelines for link text

 - You can rewrite or rephrase a sentence to include a phrase to get well-articulated and clear link text.